benquick123/Grounding-meaning-with-associative-learning-using-self-organizing-maps/README.md

 - Code for plotting is not the most beautiful code I've ever written.
 Input reconstruction is also not very nice, but is manageable.
 - Naming in other code differs slightly from naming used in report.
 Language vector is for example sometimes word_vector and sometimes string_vector.
 Comments in the code are consistent, however.

+*Other notes*

+- SOM code is taken mostly from https://codesachin.wordpress.com/2015/11/28/self-organizing-maps-with-googles-tensorflow/
+- Logging utility is as found on https://github.com/pat-coady/trpo/blob/master/src/utils.py